Hohhot–Ulaanbaatar through train: Ulaanbaatar – Erenhot Section

+Former composition

 Train 4652/4653 and 4654/4651 operates using CR25B-type coaches assigned to the Baotou Coach Depot of the Hohhot Railway Bureau.
 On the Hohhot–Erlian segment, the train is composed of five coaches: three hard sleeper cars and two hard seat cars.
 For the international leg between Hohhot and Ulaanbaatar, the formation includes two additional through coaches.

 On the Mongolian side, the train departing Ulaanbaatar every Friday and returning from Hohhot every Monday uses a Russian-style coach manufactured in Germany.
 This car is marked МЕСТ-36 (pronounced /mʲest/, meaning "36 berths") and serves as a hard sleeper coach.

 On the Chinese side, the train departing Hohhot every Friday and returning from Ulaanbaatar every Monday includes two cars: one soft sleeper and one hard sleeper coach, both of which are Type 18 coaches from China Railway.

 At Erenhot Station (二连站), the train is coupled with or separated from train 683/684, which operates between Erenhot and Ulaanbaatar.
 Additionally, the train undergoes a reversal (change of direction) at Jining South Station (集宁南站).

 The Mongolian crew is provided by the UBTZ, while the Chinese crew is assigned from the CR Hohhot.

 Because Mongolia uses the Russian broad gauge (1520 mm) and China uses the standard gauge (1435 mm), bogie exchange is necessary at Erenhot whenever the train crosses the border.
 The entire train is lifted using special hoisting equipment, the original bogies are rolled out, and new ones of the appropriate gauge are rolled in and mounted.
 This process, along with border inspections, typically requires a stop of about three hours at Erenhot.

 Passengers may choose to stay on the train to observe the bogie-changing operation or disembark and rest inside the station building.